tasdikrahman/talks/chennaipy/october/talk.md

 from . import foo
 ```

-- Works even when you rename the root level package for whatever the reason be
+- Works even when you rename the root level package for whatever the reason may be
 (eg: you renamed it to `explicitimports_v1_0` )

 ```bash